rimij405/php-example/README.md

 Several classes demonstrating the PHP language.

+## Installation

+You'll need a working version of PHP and of `composer` in order for the scripts here to work.

+Run `composer install` to install the project dependencies and vendor packages.

 ## Deployment

 To run a PHP file and output the response to the console, use the following command: